Rex Harrington: Film, television and theatre

 Harrington has appeared in Norman Jewison's The January Man, as well as the film adaptation of The Four Seasons, for which he won a Gemini Award in 2000.
 Harrington's television credits include the CBC Television specials Karen Kain: Dancing in the Moment and Wild Hearts in Strange Times, featuring dance artist Margie Gillis.
 In 2002, Harrington made his musical theatre debut in Robin Hood at Toronto's Winter Garden Theatre.

 In 2004, he had a guest role in an episode of Queer as Folk.

 Harrington was also a recurring guest judge on So You Think You Can Dance Canada.
-In summer 2014, Rex appeared as a contestant with his fiance, Bob Hope, on the second season of The Amazing Race Canada, where he finished 7th.
+In summer 2014, Rex appeared as a contestant with his fiancé, Bob Hope, on the second season of The Amazing Race Canada, where he finished 7th.

 Advocacy

 Harrington's mother, who first encouraged him to dance, has schizophrenia.
 He has spoken out against the stigma attached to mental illness, most notably through the "Transforming Lives" campaign of the Centre for Addiction and Mental Health in Toronto.